21 Headless CMS Platforms That You Should Check Out

 16. Storyblok

-landing page of Storyblok which is a headless CMS platform Storyblok is a great headless CMS platform to create e-commerce websites and mobile applications.
+Storyblok is a great headless CMS platform for creating e-commerce websites and mobile applications.

 Pros:

-• Content authoring, content repository and rich text editor features make content creation more accessible.
+• Content authoring, content repository, and rich text editor features make content creation more accessible.

-• It supports various front-end frameworks and you can customize your website easily.
+• It supports various front-end frameworks, and you can customize your website easily.

 Cons: